-Former Erdogan ally resigns, hints at rival political party
+Former Erdogan ally quits AKP, hints at forming rival Turkish political party

 A former Turkish deputy prime minister and key figure in President Recep Tayyip Erdogan's ruling party has resigned, signalling plans to form a rival political party.